LNCtips.com: Software to Get You Started

 PDF software.
 You probably already have Adobe Acrobat Reader, software that lets you open and view PDF documents.
 But you really need to be able to convert your documents into PDF format and Reader doesn't do that.
 PDF conversion is important because it allows you to keep your document's formatting, sort of like taking a picture of the document.
 This is important because if you're using one type of word processing software and your client is using another, your documents can look seriously messed up when you send them electronically to your client.
 See my webpage on formatting documents for an example.
 NitroPDF, a free software program, can convert any file format to PDF.

 Internet.
 You'll need to be able to access the internet to do internet research, possibly check your email and, if you're into cloud computing, use other software programs.
-You probably already use Internet Explorer for these functions but there are other internet programs that are more stable and less virus-prone than Explorer.
+You may use Internet Explorer or Microsoft Edge for these functions but there are other internet programs to consider.
 Check out Firefox, Google Chrome, and Safari as free alternatives in internet software.

 Antivirus software.
 This is the most important software but also the most neglected.
 Your clients won't appreciate it if your computer becomes infected and a virus is emailed to everyone in your email address book, including them.
 In addition to the mainstays, Norton Antivirus and McAfee, there are free antivirus programs such as AVG and Panda.